Steps to importing horses

 When the horse has been booked into a quarantine facility, you can apply for a permit to import it.
 (Note that horses from Australia don't need a permit unless they are imported under equivalence.)

-In most cases your transporter will do this for you.
+Apply for your import permit through our online permit application system.
+In most cases, your transporter will do this for you.
 It may take up to 10 working days for MPI to process the permit application.

 Different requirements for horses from Australia